hcji/TarMet/README.md

 	library(TarMet)
 	runTarMet()

-  A [user guide](https://github.com/hcji/TarMet/blob/master/vignettes/TarMet.Rmd) is included in the package
+  A user guide is included in the package, [Here](https://github.com/hcji/TarMet/releases/download/v1.1.0/TarMet.gif) is a gif of how to use the software.

 ## Contact
   For any questions, please contact:  ji.hongchao@foxmail.com